MariannBea/MariannBea.github.io/_posts/2021-09-06-movie-studio-profits-eda.md

 Looking at the scatter plots, it appears there might be some weak correlation between budget and profits.
 The number of faces in posters seems to have a slight negative correlation with earnings, while movie duration looks positive.

-Having looked more carefully at the data, it is now time to use what I found out to start training machine learning models.
+Having looked more carefully at the data, it is now time to use what I learned to start training machine learning models.
 You can read about it [here]().

-If you would like to see the code that I used in this exploratory data analysis, click [here]().
+If you would like to see the code I used in this exploratory data analysis, click [here]().

 #### Resources